HollowMan6/02239-Data-Security/Report-access-control.md

 Within this segment, we provide an account of the prototype that enforces the access control policies outlined in this task.
 Commencing with the discussion on access control list (ACL), two tables are pertinent to ACL, specifically the user table and the access control list table.
 The existing contents of these tables before any modifications are presented below:

 The SQL database storing users' accounts should now reflect the changes to handle both ACL and Role-Based AC mechanisms.
-For such reason we designed its new structure by adding the role field in the users table, with initial value set as _None_:
+For this reason, we designed its new structure by adding the role field in the users table, with the initial value set as _None_:

 Table 4: User table
 | **username** | **password_hash** | **role** |